3DWeb-cc/webgl-workshop/course_material/19_find_intersections.md

     }
     ```

-+ then we need to save the cubes in an Array to check against when we will cast the rays; define it on the top
++ then we need to save the cubes in an array to check against when we will cast the rays; define it on the top

     ```javascript
     var intersectables = [];